-For an interesting variation of this activity, let a student play the role of the potential researcher.
-This student must appear before the IRB and defend the proposed study.
+For an interesting variation, let a student play the role of the potential researcher.
+This student must defend the proposed study before the IRB.
 If you can rotate students through the researcher and IRB member roles, students will get a full view of the process of research.
 Playing both roles will help students hone their critical thinking skills.